edgarduran-dataandethics/cyclistic_casestudy/README.md

 * PREPARE: Where I go through the beginning steps of setting up the SQL queries.
 Additionally, it is an early high level exploration of the data to determine next steps in the anlysis and limitations.
 * PROCESS: How I set up the data, cleaned it, and transformed it.
 * ANALYZE: The process I used to analyze and my thoughts behind it.
-* RECOMMENDATIONS: Finally, the trends to respond to the specific question I was tasked to answer, along with additional recommendations.
+* RECOMMENDATIONS: Finally, the trends to respond to the specific question I was tasked to answer, along with additional opportunities.

 **Key Highlights**
 * Combined and cleaned 5.6M rides (Sept 2024–Aug 2025) into a unified dataset.